-Global | ALL INDUSTRIES
+Global | All industries

+Google Cloud, Google Workspace, and Apigee ISO/IEC 27001 certificates may be requested via the Compliance Reports Manager.
 Potential customers can reach out to sales for more information.